Microsoft Surface Laptop review

-There is little doubt that the efforts put by Microsoft in hardware design has resulted in the entire PC industry producing better computers.
-Looking at the Surface Laptop, one could argue that Microsoft has now matched Apple, or even surpassed it in terms of design.

-While Microsoft's first attempt at a non-covertable clamshell notebook was released in the US and other parts of the world last year, it has now officially landed in the Middle East.
-Its appeal lies to fans of the Surface Pro who wanted a larger screen and included keyboard without alienating those who can’t afford the Surface Book.
+As we contemplate the possibilities of a Surface Laptop 2, let’s take a moment to reflect on the successes and shortcomings of the original Surface Laptop.
+Released last June, the Surface Laptop was Microsoft’s first attempt at a non-convertible clamshell notebook.
+It was a way to appeal to the fans of the Surface Pro who wanted a larger screen and included keyboard without alienating those who can’t afford the Surface Book or its sequel.

-Without the hybrid form factor, Microsoft has been able to remain focused on creating a laptop above all else, ditching all the frills it’s hardware has been known for since the original Surface Pro.
-It isn’t too expensive either, but it comes with the catch of leveraging a new operating system you may or may not be familiar with – Windows 10 S.
+Without the hybrid form factor, it’s able to remain focused on being a laptop above all else, ditching all the frills Microsoft’s hardware has been known for since the original Surface Pro.
+Better yet, a recent firmware update has mitigated the battery live concerns of the past, forging improved stability as opposed to the less consistent battery life performance we had before.
+It isn’t too expensive either, but it comes with the catch of leveraging a new operating system you may not be familiar with – namely Windows 10 S.

-For home users buying the Surface Laptop from retail outlets, out of the box, you’ll only get access to Windows Store applications.
-Business users on the other hand, get the Surface Laptop with Windows 10 Pro, which, an end-user can also upgrade to for free right now.
+That’s right, out of the box you’ll only get access to Windows Store applications, unless you upgrade your Surface Laptop to the Pro version of Windows 10.
+You can do this for free right now, but you don’t have much longer to do so.
 Microsoft has claimed in the past that this offer is set to expire in March 2018, though the exact time and date isn’t quite clear.

+Otherwise, the Surface Laptop has been well-received, and it’s not hard to see why either.
+Unlike the lot of Windows machines out there, the Surface Laptop is worth buying at the most affordable level.
+Now starting at the same cost as the Surface Pro, you’ll have to decide whether a larger screen is worth sacrificing the versatility of a 2-in-1 form factor.

 That, and all else considered, let’s take a look at how the Surface Laptop stacks up to its main competitors.
-Could the Surface Laptop finally be the one to give Apple's MacBooks a run for their money?
+Provided the empire Apple has concocted over the years, could the Surface Laptop finally be the one to give its MacBooks a run for their money?

 Price, availability and value

-A premium device commands a premium price tag, and the Surface Laptop starts at AED 4,199 and comes with an 2.5GHz Intel Core i5-7200U processor, 4GB of RAM and 128GB of SSD storage.
-Add AED 1,200 to that if you prefer 8GB RAM and 256GB storage, which is the model we received for review.
+A premium device commands a premium price tag, and the Surface Laptop now starts at $799 (around £560, AU$1,000) and comes with an Intel Core m3-7Y30 processor, 4GB of RAM and 128GB of SSD storage.
+However, that model is only available in the US as it stands currently.

+In order to upgrade to that CPU to an i5, you’ll have to reach a little deeper in your wallet for $999 (£979, AU$1,499).
+More specifically, that price nets you a 2.5GHz Intel Core i5-7200U, along with the same 4GB of RAM and 128GB SSD in the US, UK and Australia.

+Are these upgrades worth the price hikes?
+While the doubling of storage space gives it more flexibility, there are cheaper ways of getting more space to save your files to – including cloud services such as Google Drive.

-Surely, 16GB of RAM will be tempting to some people who want to use the Surface Laptop for running demanding software or multitasking numerous applications at once.
-Those users will likely want to upgrade from Windows 10 S – which only allows apps to run if they've been downloaded from the Windows Store – to Windows 10 Pro.
+However, 16GB of RAM will be tempting to some people who want to use the Surface Laptop for running demanding software or multitasking numerous applications at once.
+Those users will likely want to upgrade from Windows 10 S – which only allows apps to run if they've been downloaded from the Windows Store – to Windows 10 Pro, which will cost an additional $49 (around £40, AU$65) after December 31 2017 (before then the upgrade is free).

+For most people, however, the cheapest Surface Laptop configuration should be absolutely fine – especially if you’re using Windows Store apps, which have been vetted and tested by Microsoft.

+One of the ideas behind Windows 10 S and its restriction to Windows Store apps is that those apps are less resource-hungry than traditional Windows applications, which means they'll run well on lower-power machines, and should drain the battery slower too.

 The price of the Surface Laptop puts it in the same bracket as last year’s MacBook, as well as the HP Spectre x360 and Dell XPS 13, while offering slightly better specs and power for the base model than the MacBook, but less than the HP and Dell machines.